LegendaryFire/magplex/README.md

 ### Requirements
 You will need your Mag box `DEVICE_ID`, `DEVICE_ID2` and `SIGNATURE`.
 These can be obtained by sniffing the network traffic between your set top box and the portal.

+### Setting up the EPG
+Most portals do not have an endpoint to retreive the electronic program guide for every channel at once, so each channels EPG is pulled separately.
+The EPG data is cached to prevent being rate limited and reduce load on the portal server.

 ### Example `docker-compose.yml`
 ```
 services: